 the tree is a conifer, the wood is very hard and somewhat oily.
 A

 favorite turning wood for years.
 Now becoming rare due to import

 Thuya burl pen blank, part burl Qty:

-Thuya burl pen blank, good burl Qty:
+Thuya burl pen blank, very good burl eyes

 Order online, or call us

-Monday through Friday at 1-970-241-2827 International callers and all
+Monday through Friday at 1-970-241-2827 International callers and ALL

 Note that everything on this page (photos too!)